-There’s always a they and, in this case, they say life begins today.
-If that’s true then quite was the past forty years have been I have no idea.
+There’s always a ‘they’ and, in this case, ‘they’ say life begins today.
+If that’s true then quite what the past forty years have been I have no idea.
 For some reason that I have yet to understand, turning forty is a point when people look back.
 They don’t do it so much at 39 and, I imagine, not so much at 41 either.

 A potted geography would look like this: around forty years ago I arrived in this world in a place that wasn’t too far from the wooden planks that made up the place Wigan Pier would have been had it really been a pier.
 I was too early for it to have been the tourist attraction it became.
 As I entered the second decade of my life – around the point they thought they should have a pier tourist attraction and the moment the new romantics took over the music scene – you would have still found me in Wigan (where, I was reminded earlier this week, Spandau Ballet’s To Cut A Long Story Short was the first record I will admit to buying).
 We got used the fact Kajagoogoo’s Limahl, who was a local boy, was being played on the radio and it was somewhere around this time that I became fascinated by the voices coming out of the radio.
 By the middle of the decade we lived in Shropshire, where my first proper paid job was for BBC radio there, and by the end of it I was in studying in Scotland.
 At the height of the Britpop 90s I’d moved to London, trying to make advertising systems work, first for those voices in the radio box and then for the emerging online industry, and that’s where I’ve been ever since.
 I entered my 30s as we took in the new millennium, realised that I was lucky to live in the most vibrant place in the world, and was working with computing systems all days long.
 Like father, like son, huh?